EEG in Brain Tumors

 Alpha rhythm

+Alpha rhythm is the posterior dominant rhythm with eyes closed that is reactive; in normal adults, it is greater than 8.5Hz.
 By the time the patient presents with focal or diffuse neurological symptoms and signs, disturbance of the alpha rhythm may be observed.
 Slowing of the alpha rhythm ipsilateral to a tumor is more common and significant than asymmetry of amplitude.
 However, disturbance of alpha rhythm depends on the site of the tumor.
 The more posterior the location, the more the alpha tends to be slowed, nonpersistent, or disturbed by admixed theta waves.
-Rarely, the alpha rhythm also may fail to block to eye opening on the side of the neoplasm (Bancaud phenomenon).
+Rarely, the alpha rhythm may also fail to block the eye opening on the side of the neoplasm (Bancaud phenomenon).

 Beta activity

 Abnormalities of beta activity usually are limited to voltage asymmetries.
 To be considered unequivocally abnormal, a persistent amplitude difference of one third or greater (expressed as a fraction of the higher voltage) should be present.
 Diminished beta activity results either from cortical dysfunction, as in parenchymal tumors, or from an increase in resistance of the medium-separating cortex from scalp-recording electrodes, as in meningiomas or subdural collections.
-Focally increased beta activity usually is associated with a skull defect.
+Focally increased beta activity usually is associated with a skull defect, called breach rhythm.
+Certain medications can cause increased presence or prominence of beta activity.

 Interictal epileptiform discharges